longkidkoolstar/Batch-Image-OCR/README.md

 - Extract text from images using Tesseract OCR
 - Save extracted text to a JSON file
 - User-friendly GUI with progress tracking
+- Persistent configuration that remembers your settings between sessions

 ## Requirements